Future-proof User Analytics Tables With dbt and Rudderstack Schemas

 Eric’s method uses RudderStack’s standardized event schemas and advanced dbt modeling to automatically generate clean tables for detailed clickstream reporting.
 The best part is that the dbt models are designed to automatically process and include new schemas as they show up in the event stream.

-Eric leads growth at RudderStack and has a long history of helping companies architect customer data stacks to use their data to grow.
+Eric leads Product Marketing at RudderStack and has a long history of helping companies build practical data stacks to fuel growth.

 Scaling analytics infrastructure and data pipelines @ Mattermost.